What is the primary difference between the somatic and autonomic ... | Channels for Pearson+

 Multiple Choice

-What is the primary difference between the somatic and autonomic nervous systems?
+What is the primary difference between the somatic and autonomic divisions of the nervous system?

 A